jatinchowdhury18/RTNeural/README.md

 `cmake -Bbuild -DBUILD_BENCH=ON`, followed by
 `cmake --build build`.
 To run the layer benchmarks, run `./build/rtneural_layer_bench <layer> <length> <in_size> <out_size>`.

+## Contributing

+Contributions to this project are most welcome!
+Currently, there is considerable need for the following improvements:
+- Support for convolution layers
+- Support for LSTMs
+- Support for exporting/loading PyTorch models
+- More robust support for exporting/loading Tensorflow models
+- Support for more activation layers
+- Better testing
+- Better performance measurements

+General code maintenance and documentation is always appreciated as well!
+Note that if you are implementing a new layer type, it is not required to provide support for all three backends, though it is recommended to at least provide a "fallback" implementation using the STL backend.

 ## License